htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     An integer value representing the number of seconds before the first ClassAd update from the *condor_starter* to the *condor_shadow* and *condor_startd*.
 Defaults to 2 seconds.
-On extremely large systems which frequently launch all startds at the same time, setting this to a random delay may help spread out starter updates over time.
+On extremely large systems which frequently launch all starters at the same time, setting this to a random delay may help spread out starter updates over time.